Please contact the Health Sciences Department at (805) 378-1433 for any questions with the nursing program or application process.

 • Overall GPA

-• Beginning with Fall 2023 applicants, completion of any of these optional elective courses taken with a regionally accredited college or university with a letter grade of C or better, if any: Medical Terminology, Pharmacology, Basic Pathophysiology.
+• Beginning with Fall 2023 applicants, completion of any of these optional elective courses taken with a regionally or institutionally accredited college or university with a letter grade of C or better, if any: Medical Terminology, Pharmacology, Basic Pathophysiology.
 A pathophysiology course is expected to pertain to humans.

 • Applicants who have failed or withdrew failing from a Registered Nursing Program, and whose overall record makes it unlikely she or he can successfully complete this program (example: two program withdrawals)